Jamie Mathieson

 eXPERIENCE & eXPERTISE

 Jamie is regularly instructed in the Court of Protection by solicitors from around the country.
 He often appears alongside counsel of far higher levels of call, including silks, before District Judges, Circuit Judges and High Court Judges.
+His instructions come from the Official Solicitor, the Public Guardian, local authorities, NHS Trusts, ICBs, Welsh Health Boards, care providers and individual family members, and involve both health and welfare and property and financial affairs.

 Jamie’s work in clinical negligence and coronial law means he is highly experienced with a wide range of medical expertise, expert evidence, and cases involving vulnerable clients and litigants in person.
-As is often required by work in the Court of Protection, he is willing where possible to take instructions on an urgent basis, with experience of being on his feet in court within hours of first instruction.
+He frequently advises public and private sector organisations on disputes about care for vulnerable adults (such as ordinary residence), and on potential liability and intersections with regulatory proceedings.

 recommendations